tiagoffelix/Exile/README.md

 ## Running the Project

 Clone the repository and open the Unity project folder in the Unity version recorded by its project settings.
 The source is provided as a portfolio implementation and has no tagged release in this repository.

-## Screenshots

-The portfolio case study includes an existing screenshot of the 3D daytime phase.
-The playable build contains the 2D nighttime phase.
-No additional screenshot is claimed where a suitable repository asset was not verified.

 ## Playable Build